EMBRYOPSIDA Pirani & Prado

 Elaeis guineensis (also Cocoseae), the oil palm, is a major tropical plantation crop; its cultivation has been responsible for particularly massive deforestation.

-Chemistry, Morphology, etc. Horn et al. (2008, 2009b, 2010a, esp.
-2009b) and especially Tomlinson et al. (2011) look at various aspects of lamina anatomy in the context of the phylogeny of the family; this has in part been integrated above, but there is widespread homoplasy in the characters.
-Parthasarathy (1974) described phloem development.
+Chemistry, Morphology, etc. Parthasarathy (1974) described phloem development.
 According to Arber (1925), the vascular bundles are not amphivasal.
 "Leaflets" of induplicate leaves are V-shaped in cross section, those of reduplicate leaves are inverted V-shaped (see also Kaplan 1997, vol. 2: chap.
 17 for leaf morphology).

 Phylogeny. [[Nypoideae + Calamoideae] (strong support for that clade) + the rest of the family (moderate support)] formed a trichotomy in a three-gene study by Asmussen et al. (2000); other characters supported these general relationships.
-Soltis et al. (2007a) also recovered a well-supported clade [Nypoideae + Calamoideae].
-However, Calamoideae were probably sister to all other Arecaceae in other studies, if some morphological groupings were not supported by molecular data (Hahn 2002a, b; see also Baker et al. 1999a; Asmussen & Chase 2001; Lewis & Doyle 2001).
+Soltis et al. (2007a) also recovered a well-supported clade [Nypoideae + Calamoideae], but support was weak in Comer et al. (2015b).
+However, Calamoideae have been found to be sister to all other Arecaceae in other studies, if some morphological groupings were not supported by molecular data (Hahn 2002a, b; see also Baker et al. 1999a; Asmussen & Chase 2001; Lewis & Doyle 2001).
 Henderson and Stevenson (2006), after a analysis of morphological and anatomical features for selected genera, discussed groupings, relationships and character evolution.
-They found that Phoenix and Thrinax appeared as successively sister to the rest of the family, which seemed even then rather unlikely.
+They found that Phoenix and Thrinax appeared as successively sister to the rest of the family, which even in 2006 might have seemed rather unlikely.
 However, Asmussen et al. (2006: very good generic-level sampling, four genes) clarified this confusion and presented the rather well supported set of relationships summarized in the tree here; those parts less well supported (the monophyly of Ceroxyloideae and Arecoideae) were strongly supported by low copy number nuclear DNA data (W. J. Baker, unpubl. data, in Asmussen et al. 2006).
-These relationships were confirmed in the comprehensive analysis of Baker et al. (2009), although the position of Nypoideae was less well supported than that of the other subfamilies.
+These relationships were confirmed in the comprehensive analysis of Baker et al. (2009), although the position of Nypoideae was less well supported than that of the other subfamilies, and more recently by Barrett et al. (2015a, esp. b: support for monophyly and position of all subfamilies strong) and Faurby et al. (2016: again Nypa is a little perambulatory...).

 Previous relationships.
 The old Spadiciflorae included those taxa with a spadix and often also a spathe.
 Families included, Pandanaceae, Cyclanthaceae, Araceae and Arecaceae, are now placed in three immediately unrelated orders, Pandanales, Alismatales and Arecales.
 Engler (1892) linked Pandanaceae, Arecaceae and Cyclanthaceae.